European-XFEL/howToMiddlelayer/source/chap1/code_style.rst

 Inplace Operators
 -----------------
-Inplace operators on Karabo types is discouraged, and explicit is preferred, for reasons documented in :ref:`timestamping`.
+Inplace operations on Karabo types are discouraged for reasons documented in :ref:`timestamping`.

 Don't do: